-When the basis to determine the future contractual cash flows of the financial assets measured using amortised cost measurement (e.g. financial assets classified as amortised cost or FVOCI) are modified entirely as a result of IBOR reform, the Group applies the reliefs provided by the Phase 2 amendments related to IBOR reform to adjust the effective interest rate with no modification gain or loss is recognised.
+When the basis to determine the future contractual cash flows of the financial assets measured using amortised cost measurement (e.g. financial assets classified as amortised cost or fair value through other comprehensive income "FVOCI") are modified entirely as a result of IBOR reform, the Group applies the reliefs provided by the Phase 2 amendments related to IBOR reform to adjust the effective interest rate with no modification gain or loss is recognised.